This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 I tell you what, let’s make this a bit easier.
 Here is the on-page optimisation checklist I made to accompany my BrightonSEO talk in 2022.

-• Meta title should ideally be similar to (or the same as) your H1
+- Meta title should ideally be similar to (but not the same as) your H1

 Creating SEO content beyond blogs